Health assessment across biological length scales for personal pollution exposure and its mitigation

 This multidisciplinary research project will develop a physics based, multi-scale approach across biological length scales from the cell, lung, person up to the neighbourhood scale.

-The research involves integrated modelling of pollution and air-flow.
+The research involves integrated modelling of air pollution and air-flow.
 It will look at the effect of interventions such as roadside hedges or medication for at-risk people such as asthmatics.
 INHALE will examine pollutants’ potential for cell and tissue damage, and how this relates to health outcomes.

-By modelling pollution at neighbourhood scale and representing interventions to assess reduced exposure, we will gain an understanding of how green infrastructure can mitigate pollution"
+By modelling air pollution at neighbourhood scale and representing interventions to assess reduced exposure, we will gain an understanding of how green infrastructure can mitigate pollution"

 Professor Christopher Pain